Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Emergent evolving wave function and field operators

-This Lie group of transformations includes the Fourier transformation ($\varphi =\pi/2$) and the inverse Fourier transformation ($\varphi =-\pi/2$).
-Since the Hamiltonian\rf{H_rotation} annihilates the Gaussian wave function~$\psi_0$\rf{psi_0}, the infinitesimal transformation\rf{psi_rotation} and the entire Lie group generated by it leave~$\psi_0$ invariant.
+The prospective emergent wave functions of bosonic fields that will be constructed in this and the next two sections are not objectively existing physical systems yet.
+The end of the current section will show why.
+Emergent wave functions of actual physical systems with specific dynamics (of locally supersymmetric fields) will be discussed in \sct{sec_emergent_SUSY}.

-Let us now investigate if the basic structure from Sec.~\ref{sec_structure} could represent a free field theory.
-The emergent generic wave function\rf{psi_0} might be considered for giving rise to the vacuum state of a free field in a finite region of space through the following simple construction.
-For simplicity, we set the space~$\{\xv\}$ to be a three-dimensional cube $\nbrk{0\leq x,y,z\leq L}$ with coordinate volume $\nbrk{V=L^3}$.
-We impose the periodic boundary conditions on the cube sides, i.e., try to construct a quantum field in a spatial region with torus topology.
+The canonical generic ``emergent wave function''~$\psi\gaus$ from\rf{psi_0} is identical to the wave function of the vacuum state of a free scalar field in a finite region of space constructed as follows.
+For simplicity, we set the space~$\{\xv\}$ to a cube $\nbrk{0\leq x,y,z\leq L}$ with coordinate volume \be V=L^3. \ee We impose the periodic boundary conditions on its sides, i.e., construct a quantum field in a spatial region with torus topology.